List of Sleepy Hollow characters: Katrina Crane

 Katrina Crane (Katia Winter), Ichabod's wife, who is secretly a witch.
-It is she who casts the spell of suspended animation on Crane, after his supposed 'fatal' wounding by the Horseman.
+It is she who casts the spell of suspended animation on Crane, after his supposed "fatal" wounding by the Horseman.
 She is unaware that the Horseman's blood mingled with Crane's, and that her husband's resurrection also signals the return of the Horseman.
 Katrina appears to Crane only in dreams, telling him she is trapped in Purgatory, a place between worlds, and can only be freed with the defeat of the Horseman.
 Crane and Abbie are able to free her, but soon after Katrina is captured by the Horseman, revealed to be Abraham "Brom" van Brunt, a former suitor.
 She remains with him, communicating secret knowledge to Crane, but later escapes to Crane and Abbie.
 Ichabod and Katrina's marriage is strained by the secrets she keeps, which include compelling a one-time lover of Crane's to suicide.
 Katrina later causes tension when she tries to restore Abraham's humanity.
-She encounters the 'Warlock', at which time Katrina gives into her dark side, aligning with Henry's plan to awaken the descendants of her coven of witches, despite the danger if these powers are activated in the modern world.
-When Henry is slain, she attempts to alter history by going back in time to kill Crane before his fight with the Horseman, the spell allowing her to 'possess' her prior self.
-Fortunately, Abbie is able to travel back in time using Katrina's spell, allowing her to keep Crane safe long enough for her to negate the time travel spell and return them to their present, with Crane forced to stab Katrina to save Abbie's life.
+She encounters the "Warlock", at which time Katrina gives into her dark side, aligning with Henry's plan to awaken the descendants of her coven of witches, despite the danger if these powers are activated in the modern world.
+When Henry is slain, she attempts to alter history by going back in time to kill Crane after his fight with the Horseman, the spell allowing her to "possess" her prior-self.
+But fortunately, Abbie is able to travel back in time using Katrina's spell, allowing her to keep Crane safe long enough for her to negate the time travel spell and return them to their present, with Crane forced to stab Katrina to save Abbie's life.